The 5 tastiest foods you can forage in the UK

 1) Burdock root

 The burdock plant can be found growing around the edges of farm fields or in wild meadows.
 It lives in areas that are both partially sheltered and open, such as close to hedges or isolated trees in fields.
 The plant has to be carefully dug up because grabbing the main stem and pulling will cause the side-ways growing root to snap off, so bring a trowel if you’re going after this one.
 There isn’t anything similar out there that can hurt you, with thistles being the only other plant in the UK that looks close to the burdock, but has very different leaves and is easy to tell apart upon inspection.
-They taste like potato with a hint of nuttiness and should be cooked in the same way you would a potato.
+They taste like potatoes with a hint of nuttiness and should be cooked in the same way you would a potato.

 2) Lady’s Smock